 Cylindricity Tolerance Zone

-The cylindrical tolerance zone is created by two surfaces that are equally distanced as per the cylindrical tolerance value.
+Two equally distanced surfaces create the cylindrical tolerance zone as per the cylindrical tolerance value.
 The specified surface ( Red surface in the below case) should not deviate beyond these two surfaces.

 Cylindricity Tolerance Drawing Callout

-The below image shows how circularity tolerance is shown in drawingS.
-Since its a form tolerance, so no modifier or datum reference is required.
+The below image shows how circularity tolerance is shown in the drawing.
+Since it’s a form of tolerance, so no modifier or datum reference is required.